-When it comes to timeframes to find triangles, the best chart depends on an individual trading strategy.
+When it comes to time frames to find triangles, the best chart depends on an individual trading strategy.
 If a trader is interested in preferably a small number of entries and he’s ready to hold his positions for 4-5 trading days on average, then he should monitor the daily timeframe for the graphical analysis patterns.
 But if we mean the intraday trading approach with frequent entries and exits, then the 1-hour chart would suit the technique.
 The only thing which is typical for both options is that triangles may appear on any chart.

 The explanation of the price action is simple.
-We have a consolidation period inside the triangle.
+We have a consolidation period inside the triangle chart pattern.
 The bulls showed their power in the left-side surge, but the momentum was exhausted on the approach to the horizontal resistance line.
-As a result, the bears took the market under control and pushed USD/JPY quotes to the ascending support line during the retracement.
+As a result, the bears took the market under control and pushed USD/JPY quotes to the ascending triangle pattern support line during the retracement.
 After that, buyers and sellers were fighting for the trend’s direction, however, all of the attempts to exit the graphical formation failed.
 Thus, both of the lines held prices from moving outside, and the formation got the form of the rectangular triangle as the number of touchpoints exceeded 7.
 Such a process traditionally happens when an asset is gathering power or momentum to proceed with the trend or accelerate the action.
 The sideways consolidation range has been narrowed several times, causing so-called spring reaction.
 Finally, the bulls pushed the pair above the horizontal resistance line, and the uptrend accelerated.

-What usually happens after the spring breakout is that the price moves at least for a distance equal to the vertical base of the triangle.
+Usually happens after the triangle breakout is that the price moves at least for a distance equal to the vertical base of the triangle.
 Therefore, take-profits orders can be easily calculated after the triangle pattern was confirmed.
 Once a quote reaches the target, the triangle formation is considered as already worked out.
 However, in our case, we have a unique example of further continuation as USD/JPY did not work out the full distance of the horizontal base, and pulled back to the breached resistance line, which worked as the support.
 That retracement gave us another chance for lucrative entry, as the bearish retracement did not breach the horizontal line with close price, and only shadows left below it.
 As a result, a bullish acceleration of the uptrend occurred, giving profits fo more than 100 pips in 24 hours.
-Thus traders should not rush exiting the market even after the triangle breakout, but analyse further price action and sometimes add more volume into the trading positions.
+Thus traders should not rush exiting the market even after the triangle breakout, but analyze further price action and sometimes add more volume into the trading positions.